snsamarasekara/Portfolio_Projects/README.md

-9. Risk analysis using Medicare Claims data (python, machine learning, fraud detection) Medicare part D data which includes prescriber and drugs were used in risk prediction Risk of fraud was predicted using past fraud details by prescriber and department

-10. Cervical spine fracture detection ( Deep learning, Computer vision) : Kaggle competition (On-going)

 11. Research projects (included in researchgate)
 Model development researcher | Bcc and Fcc Ferromagnetic thin films development Improved efficiency of spin coating to optimize the quality of products through simulations